Six Nations of the Grand River: Six Nations at Grand River

 The main town developed at what is now Brantford.
 It was first called Brant's Town after Joseph Brant, who built his residence there.
 In 1798, it was described as a large and sprawling settlement.
-Brant's home was a handsome two-story house, built in a European-American style.
+Brant's home was a two-story house, built in a European-American style.
 In 1797, Brant founded one of the earliest Masonic Lodges in Upper Canada; he achieved the rank of its Worshipful Master.

-Governor John Simcoe confirmed the Grant with a limited deed on January 14, 1793.
-This deed did not extend to the source of the Grand River, territory to which the Six Nations have maintained they were entitled as described in the earlier Haldimand Proclamation.
-Also, this deed forbade them to sell the land to anyone but each other and the king.
+Governor John Simcoe confirmed the grant with a limited deed on January 14, 1793.
+The deed also forbade them to sell the land to anyone but each other and the king.
 Led by Joseph Brant, the chiefs rejected the deed.
 In 1795, the Grand River chiefs empowered Joseph Brant to sell large blocks of land in the northern section, which the Haudenosaunee were not using at the time.
 They set terms of no money down because they wanted to take their payment entirely in future years as annual interest.
 At this time, the population on the reserve was declining; some Haudenosaunee left the Grand River for traditional native communities in New York.
 After Brant's land sales started in 1795, the population began to increase again.
 He and the chiefs insisted on annuities to help the Six Nations community survive.

 According to the Haldimand Proclamation, the original tract of land stretched from the mouth of the Grand River on the shores of Lake Erie to the river's head, and for 10 km (6 mi) from either bank.
 However, the grant of land included land around the source that the Crown had not purchased from the Mississauga.
 A purchase from the Mississauga was later arranged, but not carried out.
 Between 1795 and 1797, Joseph Brant sold 381480 acre to land speculators; the property comprising the northern half of the reserve was sold for £85,332.
 This was the highest price paid to Haudenosaunee up to this time for undeveloped land.

 Governor Simcoe opposed the land sales.
 The interest on the annuity promised an income to the people of £5,119 per year, far more than any other Iroquois people had received.
 The land speculators were unable to sell farm-size lots to settlers fast enough.
 By 1801, however, all the land speculators had fallen behind in their payments.
 Because of the lack of payments, Brant was determined to sell more land to make up for the missing payments.